cherryramatisdev/my_brain/Linux filters - How to streamline text like a boss.md

 ---
 title: Linux filters - How to streamline text like a boss
 description: What is the linux philosophy and how to follow it by creating small tools that manipulate text and can be put in a pipeline, this is what we'll go through on this artcile.
-tags: 'ruby,shell,beginners,linux'
+tags: shell,beginners,linux
-cover_image: ''
+cover_image: ""
-canonical_url: null
+canonical_url:
 published: false
 ---
 Are you familiar with the Unix philosophy and how to create better scripts?
-In this comprehensive guide, we'll explore the general definition of Unix philosophy, investigate the key elements of a well-written script, and learn the building blocks of scripting such as the pipeline operator, stdin, and stdout manipulation.
+In this comprehensive guide, we'll explore the general definition of Unix philosophy, investigate the key elements of a well written script, and learn the building blocks of scripting such as the pipeline operator, stdin, and stdout manipulation.
 Finally, we'll dissect how to write a script applying all those concepts shown below, both in bash and ruby, to improve your tool belt of technologies!

 ## What is the Unix philosophy?
-The unix philosophy was originally defined by the master [Ken thompson](https://en.wikipedia.org/wiki/Ken_Thompson) and it's a set of good practices that define a *minimalist* and *modular* software, all the core utils from unix (such as `find`, `grep`) follow this good practices so we can agree that it need to be good right?
+The Unix philosophy was originally defined by the master [Ken thompson](https://en.wikipedia.org/wiki/Ken_Thompson) and it's a set of good practices that define a *minimalist* and *modular* software, all the core utils from Unix (such as `find`, `grep`) follow this good practices so we can agree that it need to be good right?

 The original quote documented by [Doug Mcllroy](https://en.wikipedia.org/wiki/Douglas_McIlroy) contain the following items: